Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 ### 7. Data Sourcing
 These optional scripts can assist in retrieving CSV data, as opposed to the data being directly delivered to a local file system.
+Any existing CSV data file referenced by `'CSV_FILE'` will be replaced.

 #### `csv_local.php`